Browser does not support script.

 Watch more videos

-This programme draws on professional expertise from many disciplines.
+This course draws on professional expertise from many disciplines.
 Our lectures will instruct you in clinical practice, radiopharmaceutical, scientific and regulatory issues in nuclear medicine, as well as providing a solid foundation in diagnostic nuclear oncology and radionuclide therapy.
 The course features practical components, ranging from clinical observations, audit, physics and radiopharmacy experiments and original research.

 This programme develops skills for the provision of safe, high-quality nuclear medicine services by offering nuclear medicine training with a strong scientific and academic framework in an approved structured service environment.